Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

-\textbf{Causal inference}: While visual reasoning has been widely studied in computer vision and multimodal machine learning driven by the introduction of various datasets on both static images~\cite{antol2015vqa,hudson2019gqa} and videos~\cite{tapaswi2016movieqa,zadeh2019social,zellers2019vcr}, causal reasoning extends current work in multimodal reasoning by considering the causal structure in reasoning.
-Pioneered by Pearl's levels of causal hierarchy, causal structure extends the associational level of reasoning to interventional and counterfactual levels~\cite{bareinboim20201on,pearl2009causality}.
-The first associational level asks `what is?', such as `what does a symptom tell us about the disease?', and is typically tackled by supervised learning.
-The second interventional level asks `what if I do X?', such as `what if I take aspirin, will my headache be cured?', and may be tackled by reinforcement learning.
-The third counterfactual level asks `what if I had acted differently?', such as `was it the aspirin that stopped my headache?' and requires extensive knowledge of the world to imagine counterfactual worlds.
-Grounding causal reasoning in an example,~\citet{yi2019clevrer} proposes the CLEVRER benchmark focusing on four specific elements of reasoning on videos: descriptive (e.g., ‘what color’), explanatory (‘what’s responsible for’), predictive (‘what will happen next’), and counterfactual (‘what if’).
+\textbf{Causal inference} extends the associational level of reasoning to interventional and counterfactual levels~\cite{pearl2009causality}, which requires extensive knowledge of the world to imagine counterfactual effects.
+For example,~\citet{yi2019clevrer} propose the CLEVRER benchmark focusing on four specific elements of reasoning on videos: descriptive (e.g., ‘what color’), explanatory (‘what’s responsible for’), predictive (‘what will happen next’), and counterfactual (‘what if’).
 Beyond CLEVRER, recent work has also proposed Causal VQA~\cite{agarwal2020towards} and Counterfactual VQA~\cite{niu2021counterfactual} to measure the robustness of VQA models under controlled interventions to the question as a step towards mitigating language bias in VQA models.
-Methods inspired by integrating causal reasoning capabilities into neural network models have also been shown to improve the robustness and reduce biases in image captioning~\cite{yang2021deconfounded} and VQA~\cite{liang2020learning,wang2020visual}.
+Methods inspired by integrating causal reasoning capabilities into neural network models have also been shown to improve robustness and reduce biases~\cite{wang2020visual}.